aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 plus xc potential (prtvhxc, `_VHXC`), and the total potential (prtpot, `_POT`).

-### VASP Files (CHGCAR, AECCAR*, CHG, ELFCAR)
+### VASP Files (CHGCAR, AECCAR*, CHG, ELFCAR, PARCHG)

 VASP fields can come in two varieties.
-The `CHGCAR`, `CHG`, and `AECCAR*` files give grid values in a higher precision and multiplied by the cell volume.
+The `CHGCAR`, `CHG`, `PARCHG`, and `AECCAR*` files give grid values in a higher precision and multiplied by the cell volume.
 These files can be read directly with LOAD.
 The other format is the `ELFCAR` (containing the values of the ELF function).
 In this case, the grid values are not be multiplied by the cell volume.
 Both can be loaded with:
 ~~~
 LOAD CHGCAR
 LOAD ELFCAR
 ~~~
-If you have a file in this format that does not conform to those names, you can use either the VASP (`CHGCAR`, `AECCAR*`) or the VASPNOV (`ELFCAR`) keyword to force using one of the two formats:
+If you have a file in this format that does not conform to those names, you can use either the VASP (`CHGCAR`, `AECCAR*`, `PARCHG`) or the VASPNOV (`ELFCAR`) keyword to force using one of the two formats:
 ~~~
 LOAD VASP STRANGE_CHG_FILE_NAME.elfcar